Paul "Bear" Bryant Award

-The Paul "Bear" Bryant College Football Coaching Awards is an exclusive event that honors a college football coach whose great accomplishments, both on and off the field, are legendary.
+The Paul Bear Bryant College Football Coaching Awards is an exclusive event that honors a college football coach whose great accomplishments, both on and off the field, are legendary.
 The award recognizes the masters of coaching and allows them to take their deserved place in history beside other legends like Bear Bryant.

 Unlike many college football head coaching awards, it is presented after each season's bowl games.

 In 2000, the AHA began presenting a second award, the Paul "Bear" Bryant Lifetime Achievement Award.
+A third award, the Paul "Bear" Bryant Newcomer Coach of the Year Award, was added in 2023, honoring the top coach in his first season as a head coach in Division I FBS.